CPA 2021 Virtual Event:

 - Hashtag #CPA2021 on Twitter (@CPA_SCP).
 More than 5,000 followers.

-Only registered attendees will be able to view the presentation through the EventMobi Virtual Event interface, but that the individual video or .pdf files can be directly linked to.
+Only registered attendees will be able to view the presentation through the EventMobi Virtual Event interface, but that .pdf files and some individual videos can be directly linked to.
 The links will appear in the Session description.

 IF ACCEPTED, HOW DO I UPLOAD MY PRESENTATION?